LogoHistorical Figure MBTI

 The Encyclopédiste and His World

-Diderot's position within the Catherinian Russia cluster is unusual: he belongs to it not because he spent his life in Russia but because Catherine II brought Russia to him.
-She purchased his library for 15,000 livres in 1765, when Diderot was financially desperate and considering selling it to raise a dowry for his daughter Marie-Angélique, and then kept it in Paris with him as its paid “librarian,” effectively giving him a pension without the indignity of charity.
-It was a gesture of extraordinary political intelligence on Catherine's part and a lifeline for Diderot.
-The months he spent at her court in 1773–74 were among the most intellectually intense of his life; Catherine later wrote that his conversations had left her thighs bruised from where he grabbed them in his enthusiasm, a detail that captures Diderot's physical expressiveness better than any formal portrait.
+Catherine II brought Russia to Diderot.
+She purchased his library for 15,000 livres in 1765, when he was desperate for funds to raise a dowry for his daughter Marie-Angélique, then kept it in Paris with him as its paid “librarian”—a pension without the indignity of charity.
+She later wrote that his conversations had left her thighs bruised from where he grabbed them in his enthusiasm: a detail that captures Diderot better than any formal portrait.

-His friendship with Friedrich Melchior Grimm and Madame d'Épinay anchored his social world for decades.
-D'Épinay's memoir, the Histoire de Madame de Montbrillant, offers an intimate portrait of the philosophe circle—its warmth, its quarrels, its common project—that no intellectual history can quite replace.
-Sophie Volland's correspondence with Diderot, meanwhile, is one of the most sustained records of an intellectual friendship in the century; her letters to him are lost, but his to her reveal, in their responsiveness and their depth, what she must have been.
+His friendship with Grimm and Madame d'Épinay anchored his social world for decades.
+D'Épinay's memoir offers an intimate portrait of the philosophe circle that no intellectual history can quite replace.
+Sophie Volland's letters to him are lost, but his to her—in their responsiveness and depth—reveal what she must have been.

 Diderot's influence took a long time to arrive.
-He published little in his lifetime that showed his full range; Rameau's Nephew appeared only after his death, in a German translation by Goethe, before the French original was established.
-His novels were considered too strange for their moment.
-His art criticism was circulated in manuscript among the subscribers to Grimm's newsletter, reaching an audience of a few hundred.
-The full Diderot—the Diderot who had anticipated materialist biology, narrative metafiction, and the phenomenology of the senses—emerged gradually, over the nineteenth and twentieth centuries, as readers caught up with him.
-He had, in this as in much else, written for the future rather than the present, trusting that the ideas mattered more than the fame.
+Rameau's Nephew appeared after his death in a German translation by Goethe; his art criticism reached a few hundred manuscript subscribers.
+The full Diderot—the one who had anticipated materialist biology, narrative metafiction, the phenomenology of the senses—emerged gradually as readers caught up.
+He had written for the future rather than the present.
 He was right.
 He usually was.

 Logo